harvester/docs/docs/advanced/singlenodeclusters.md

   <link rel="canonical" href="https://docs.harvesterhci.io/v1.2/advanced/singlenodeclusters"/>
 </head>

-Beginning with v1.2.0, Harvester is supporting single-node clusters for implementations that require minimal initial deployment resources and/or that can tolerate lower resiliency.
+As of Harvester release v1.2.0, single-node clusters are supported for implementations that require minimal initial deployment resources or that can tolerate lower resiliency.
 You can create single-node clusters using the standard installation methods ([ISO](https://docs.harvesterhci.io/v1.3/install/index), [USB](https://docs.harvesterhci.io/v1.3/install/usb-install), and [PXE boot](https://docs.harvesterhci.io/v1.3/install/pxe-boot-install)).

 Single-node clusters support most Harvester features, including the creation of RKE2 clusters and node upgrades (with some limitations).
 However, this deployment type has the following key disadvantages: